solid/process/system-operators.md

 # solidcommunity.net maintainers

-Below is a listing of maintainerss, who provide administrative support and operational management of [solidcommunity.net](https://solidcommunity.net).
+Below is a listing of maintainers, who provide administrative support and operational management of [solidcommunity.net](https://solidcommunity.net).

 ## Maintainers